 The Lack of Vibration Feedback Has Its Perks

 Contrary to what you’d assume, the Sixaxis doesn’t sport vibration feedback.
 The PlayStation 3 launched in 2006 without vibration feedback in the controller, which Sony said would interfere with the controller’s new motion-sensing features.
-It’s speculated, however, that the omission had something to do with Sony’s ongoing legal battle with Immersion.
+It’s speculated, however, that the omission had something to do with Sony’s legal battle with Immersion.

 This makes the Sixaxis controller the only wireless PlayStation controller that doesn’t include vibration feedback, which you likely don’t need anyway because most of the classic games you want to play were made long before vibration feedback even existed.

 The lack of vibration motors means a lighter controller, which, if you’re going after a realistic experience, makes the controller feel more like an older gamepad from yesteryear.
 And since you won’t need the vibration feedback, the vibration motors would just add literal dead weight.

 Plus, the lack of motors means fewer parts that can break and fewer components sucking power from the battery—you can get about five more hours out of the battery compared to the rumble-equipped DualShock 3.
 In this day and age, every hour of battery life counts.

 Gaming with wires just feels. . . wrong.
 If you’re playing classic games from the ’80s and ’90s, I understand wanting to keep the experience realistic and pure, but I draw the line at wired controllers every time.
 They’re cumbersome, and the cord is never long enough to reach the couch.

 The Sixaxis, like many modern controllers, is equipped with Bluetooth and connects directly to your Raspberry Pi, as long as you have a Pi 3, Pi 4, or Pi Zero W. You’ll need to enable a driver within the RetroPie settings, but overall, setting up the controller is a trivial affair.